jtills/duration-pls/README.md

 # duration-pls

-Practicing Javascript Syntax
+Learning JavaScript syntax

 Function formats a time, given in seconds, into a sentence.

-Found on codewars.com
+Challenge found on codewars.com